Skip to main content

 • Inline mode-switch validation — empty upsertKey, missing watermark column, all-keys upsert, etc. all surface as inline errors that block save.

-• Validate / + Enrich / + Branch / + Archive: clicking it inserts a new sibling target consuming the same upstream as the existing target, without re-pointing it.
-Pick a destination schema in the right pane.
+The toolbar above the canvas has + Target and + Outcomes alongside + Transform / + Validate / + Enrich / + Branch.
+Both sink buttons append a new node consuming the same upstream as the existing chain, without re-pointing it — pick a destination schema (target) or map the response columns (outcomes) in the right pane.

 Honest residuals